ROI & Performance

 There are three numbers a CEO should be able to answer at any point:

-• What is the current CAC, and is it stable or moving?
+What is the current CAC, and is it stable or moving?
 Customer Acquisition Cost stability is the first signal that the acquisition model is calibrated.
-A rising CAC in a stable market is a positioning problem.
-A falling CAC with stable close rates means the model is maturing.
-Neither direction is neutral.
+A falling CAC in a stable market is a positioning strength.
+A stable CAC means the model is reliable.
+Each direction tells you something valuable about your growth trajectory.

-• What is the lead-to-close conversion rate, and has it moved in the last two quarters?
-Conversion rate stability tells you whether the ICP definition is working.
-A rate that swings means marketing is attracting inconsistent profiles.
-A rate that holds means the qualification layer is functioning.
+What is the lead-to-close conversion rate, and has it moved in the last two quarters?
+Conversion rate stability tells you whether the ICP definition is working effectively.
+A steady rate means the qualification layer is functioning and attracting consistent, high-quality profiles.

-These three numbers are not sufficient on their own.
-But a CEO who cannot answer all three is missing the foundation for any marketing conversation.
+These three numbers form the foundation for any meaningful marketing conversation.

 What a healthy marketing function produces month over month

-Good marketing performance is not an event.
-It is a rhythm.
+Good marketing performance is a rhythm, not an event.
 Here is what a functioning marketing function produces consistently:

-• A pipeline that grows without requiring founder involvement in sourcing
+• A pipeline that grows through sourcing excellence, without requiring founder involvement

 • A conversion rate that holds steady because the ICP is well-defined

-• Content and campaigns that generate qualified inbound, not just traffic
+• Content and campaigns that generate qualified inbound through strategic positioning

-• A sales team that trusts marketing-generated leads and works them actively
+• A sales team that actively engages marketing-generated leads with confidence

-• A reporting cadence that connects marketing spend to pipeline contribution
+• A reporting cadence that clearly connects marketing spend to pipeline contribution

 The difference between a metric that looks good and a metric that matters